Ficool

 Adian looked down.
 "No, sir."

 Lace dropped a heavy sack of mana crystals onto the dirt.
 "We handled it.
-Two anomalies—both generals.
-The investigation team… didn't make it.
-Take these crystals and get them exchanged for GC at the guild and then give it all to Basileus here."
+Besides, you wouldn't have been able to enter anyways.
+The 6 man limit was reached once me and Basil crossed the gate.
+Two anomalies, both generals.
+The investigation team… we were too late.
+Take these crystals and get them exchanged for GC at the guild and then give it all to their families."

 "Two generals?
-But the report only mentioned one anamoly…" Adian trailed off, wide-eyed.
+But the report only mentioned a regular demon…" Adian trailed off, wide-eyed.

-"Yeah," Basil said, rubbing the back of his neck.
+"Yeah," I said, rubbing the back of my neck.
 "There was a general from the 48th floor hiding there too.
 Tough bastard."

 Adian blinked, stunned.
 "But… how?"